qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Create layer from point |38|
 -----------------------------

-This algorithm creates a new vector layer that contains a single feature with geometry matching a point parameter.
+Creates a new vector layer that contains a single feature with geometry matching a point parameter.
-It can be used in models to convert a point into a layer which can be used for other algorithms which require a layer based input.
+It can be used in models to convert a point into a point layer for algorithms which require a layer based input.

 .. seealso:: :ref:`qgisextenttolayer`